boydavidtaga/neiro.io/_posts/2018-01-21-postgres-full-text-search-using-ecto.md

 String.replace(term, ~r/\W/u, "")
 ```

 Also we need to allow to search by prefix - beginning of the word.
-Let's add `:*` to our search term:
+Let's add :* to our search term*:

 ```elixir
 defp prefix_search(term), do: String.replace(term, ~r/\W/u, "") <> ":*"
 ```

-Now we need to implement the search by using Ecto's `fragment` macro and `to_tsquery` PostgreSQL function:
+Now we need to implement the search by using Ecto's fragment macro and to_tsquery PostgreSQL function:

 ```elixir
 def run(query, search_term) do